 BACKGROUND TO THE SURVEY

-In 2014, the Australian Bureau of Statistics (ABS) conducted the General Social Survey (GSS), a multi-dimensional social survey that covers many aspects of life.
-The GSS is designed to enable analysis of the interrelationships in social circumstances and outcomes, including the exploration of multiple signs of advantage and disadvantage.
-The survey includes information on people's health, family relationships, social and community involvement, education, employment, income and financial stress, assets and liabilities, housing and mobility, crime and safety, transport, attendance at culture and leisure venues, and sports attendance and participation.
+In 2010, the Australian Bureau of Statistics (ABS) conducted the General Social Survey (GSS), a multi-dimensional social survey that ranges across many aspects of life.
+The GSS is designed to enable analysis of the interrelationships in social circumstances and outcomes, including the exploration of multiple advantage and disadvantage.
+The survey provides information on people's health, family relationships, social and community involvement, education, employment, income and financial stress, assets and liabilities, housing and mobility, crime and safety, transport, attendance at culture and leisure venues, and sports attendance and participation.
+Key findings from the 2010 GSS are presented in General Social Survey: Summary Results, Australia (cat. no. 4159.0) which was released in September 2011 and is available on the ABS web site <www.abs.gov.au>.

-The GSS collected information from March to June 2014 from 12,932 private dwellings throughout urban and rural areas in all Australian states and territories.
+The GSS collected information from August to November 2010 from 15,028 private dwellings throughout non-remote areas of Australia.
 The sample was designed to provide national and state level estimates, recognising state/territory responsibilities in many areas of social concern.
-Information was obtained from one person aged 15 years or over in the selected household.
+Information was obtained from one person aged 18 years or over in the selected household.

 The ABS was responsible for the development and conduct of the survey.
-As with all ABS surveys, extensive testing was carried out to ensure the survey would collect objective and high quality data.
+As for all ABS surveys, extensive testing was carried out to ensure that the survey would collect objective and high quality data.